 After coaching for more than seven years under two former Eastern assistants, Steve Lowe followed suit as a full-time assistant women’s basketball coach at Eastern Washington University.
 Lowe officially joined the EWU staff in July 2011.

 He serves as a primary recruiter for the Eagle women’s basketball team, and also assists with opponent scouting and academic support of the student-athletes.
-He is also the liaison for the team’s strength and conditioning program, working closely with strength coach Amir Owens with in-season and off-season workouts.
-On the court, Lowe assists with day-to-day coaching, while working mainly with the guards.
+He is also the liaison for the team’s strength and conditioning program, working closely with strength coach Amir Owens with in-season and off-season workouts, as well as coordinating player development and directing Eastern's summer camps.
+On the court, Lowe assists with day-to-day coaching, while working mainly with the wings.